reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 // {value: 3}
 ```

 We can say that **Redux reducers reduce a set of actions (over time) into a single state**.
-The difference is that `Array.reduce()` makes reducing of a set of actions happen all at once, while Redux makes sure that it happens over the lifetime of a running app.
+The difference is that `Array.reduce()` only runs once, while Redux runs over the lifetime of an app.

 </DetailedExplanation>